bentoml/OpenLLM/README.md

    A
    [Bento](https://docs.bentoml.org/en/latest/concepts/bento.html#what-is-a-bento),
    in BentoML, is the unit of distribution.
-It packages your program's source code, models, files, artifacts, and dependencies.
+It packages your program's source code, models, files, artefacts, and dependencies.

 2. **Containerize your Bento**